nimdone/nimdone-88471/src/pages/index.md

       - title: "Step 1 \_ \_ \_ \_ \_ \_ \_ \_Search PubMed"
         image: images/Picture3.png
         image_alt: App preview on a phone and tablet
-        content: >-
+        content: |-
-          **Search PubMed for the papers and nimdone will extract the PDF when available
+          **Search PubMed for the papers and nimdone will extract the PDF **

-          **
         actions:
           - label: Watch video